emartineznunez/AutoMeKin/docs/scripts.md

 ---
-title: Using the scripts
+title: Usage of scripts
 layout: home
 parent: Tutorial
 nav_order: 3
 ---

-# Using the scripts
+# Usage of scripts

 AutoMeKin provides a collection of Bash and Python scripts to help you automate all the tasks involved in reaction discovery.
 This section shows how to use these scripts.